 Refrigerate for at least 4 hour before serving.

-When ready to serve, pour into wine glasses and garnish with rosemary sprigs.
+When ready to serve, pour into wine glasses and garnish each glass with a sprig of rosemary.
 Make sure that you get some of the fruit in every glass!

 tips for success

 don’t skip chilling time.
-By chilling the sangria, you are allowing enough time for the fresh fruits to infuse the wine with sweet and fresh flavor!
+When you chill this easy holiday sangria recipe, you are allowing enough time for the fresh fruits to infuse the wine with sweet and fresh flavor!
 If you cut the time, the sangria won’t taste nearly as good.

 taste and adjust.
 Don’t be afraid to taste and adjust this Christmas sangria to your liking!
 If you like it sweeter, add a little extra apple cider.
 If you like yours a little more boozy, consider adding a splash of Cointreau for a little orange twist.
 Enjoy the journey of finding the perfect balance for you!